 Engaging youth through hands-on learning is one of the most successful means of fostering an appreciation of the natural environment.
-The program offers schools the opportunity to work with RWA educators who have experience in a variety of science related fields.
+The workshops challenge students to think about their waterfront backyard as living, breathing eco-system that they can learn from.

-|» Email RWA to register||» Download Flyer (PDF)|
+|» Email RWA to register||» Download Flyer|

 and support RWA programs

 Sign Up for our mailing list:»

 and participate in our projects, events, and programs